Hedgelaying & Wildlife Related Links

 still alive and able to pass them on.

-The DRST also organise a popular "no-chainsaw" hedgelaying competition each year.
+The DRST also organise a popular "hand tools only" hedgelaying competition each year.

 Devon Wildlife Trust